unsplash/unsplash-php/README.md

 ]);
 ```
 ### Authorization workflow
 To access actions that are non-public (i.e. uploading a photo to a specific account), you'll need a user's permission to access their data.

+An example of this flow can be found in /examples/oauth-flow.php

 Direct them to an authorization URL (configuring any scopes before generating the authorization URL):

 ```php
 $scopes = ['public', 'write_user']